calender

 Lifestyle Habits for Monsoon Wellness

-• Bathe after coming from outside, especially if soaked.
+• Bathe after returning home, especially if drenched.

 3. Manage Stress